Unboxed-Software/solana-course/content/close-mint.md

 }
 ```

-Now we will verify that the mint supply is non zero by fetching the mint info.
+Now we will verify that the mint supply is non-zero by fetching the mint info.
 ```ts
 async function main(){
 	...